kipcole9/money/README.md

 end
 ```

-### Preloading historic exchange rates
+### Preloading historic rates

-The current implementation will call the api_module to retrieve the historic rates once for each date in the `:preload_exchange_rates` range.
+The current implementation will call the api_module to retrieve the historic rates once for each date in the `:preload_historic_rates` range.
 Some exchange rate services, like Open Exchange Rates, provides a bulk retrieval api that can retrieve multiple dates in a single call.
 However this endpoint is only available for premium subscribers and it is still charged on a "per date retrieved" basis.
 So while there is a network/performance/efficiency benefit there is no economic benefit.
 Please file an issue on [github](https://github.com/kipcole9/money) if implementing a bulk api is important to you.

-Some examples of configuring the `:preload_exchange_rates` key follow:
+Some examples of configuring the `:preload_historic_rates` key follow:

-  * `preload_exchange_rates: ~D[2017-01-01]`
+  * `preload_historic_rates: ~D[2017-01-01]`
-  * `preload_exchange_rates: Date.range(~D[2017-01-01], ~D[2017-10-01])`
+  * `preload_historic_rates: Date.range(~D[2017-01-01], ~D[2017-10-01])`
-  * `preload_exchange_rates: {~D[2017-01-01], ~D[2017-10-01]}`
+  * `preload_historic_rates: {~D[2017-01-01], ~D[2017-10-01]}`

 ### Open Exchange Rates configuration